asteele1493/reading-notes/Code-401/dsa-prep.md

 **How can we ensure that we’ll avoid an infinite recursive call stack?**

 - Break the code down into smaller, more digestable sets and identify the repeating pattern.
 Decide if there is a more reasonable algorithm to use instead.

+- Base case aka a condition to stop the recursion.